 Amps below 10 watts, usually ‘single-ended’ ie one power valve only, eg Fender Champ.
 Not enough volume for stage work in any but the quietest band, but lots of lovely power amp overdrive.
 Single-ended amps are renowned for good power amp overdrive.
 Not totally sure I agree with this orthodoxy actually, as I like the sound of an overdriven push-pull power amp, though an overdriven Champ does sound lovely.
 However you can mic up an amp like this, see below.

 12-20 watt amps, usually 2 x EL84, 2 x 6V6.
-Examples would be the Orange Tiny Terror, the classic Fender Deluxe and Princeton, the Marshall 18 watt, the Mesa Studio and Subway models, the Vox AC15.
+Examples would be the Fender Blues Junior and Pro Junior, the Orange Tiny Terror, the classic Fender Deluxe and Princeton, the Marshall 18 watt, the Mesa Studio and Subway models, the Vox AC15.
 These amps will give enough volume to keep up with a subtle drummer.
 They will be on the edge of overdrive if the drummer gets energetic, or if there are other lead instruments.
 They will not give you a good clean sound on stage unless the band knows how to play quietly, or unless you mic up.

 30-60 watt amps, usually 2 x EL34, 2 x 6L6, or 4 x EL84.
 Including 50 watt Marshalls, many Fenders including the modern Deluxe and Deville series, Vox AC30s and the majority of gigging amps.
 These will give you enough volume to keep up with a drummer and a few other electric instruments.
 You will almost certainly be able to keep the sound clean if you want to, and also in a loud band you may well be able to push some nice distortion out of the power amp.
 50 watts is LOUD however.